Happy Birthday Sunny Deol: ‘May Good Things Surround You’, Wishes Madhuri Dixit

 Many Happy Returns of the Day @iamsunnydeol, May God Bless you with Great Success and Happiness, and Good Health.
 Have an Amazing Year!#HappyBirthdaySunnyDeol pic.twitter.com/T64N1MBZOs— Anup Jalota (@anupjalota) October 19, 2019

 Sunny is the eldest born son of superstar Dharmendra.
 He made his debut in 1983, with Betaab, opposite Amrita Singh.
-After enjoying a successfull film career, Sunny stayed away from films, and recently resurfaced in public eye as a politician.
+After enjoying a successful film career, Sunny stayed away from films, and recently resurfaced in public eye as a politician.
 He is now a BJP MP.
 Sunny celebrated his 63d birthday with a political rally at Haryana's Badli.

 Sunny recently launched his son, Karan Deol, on to the big screen, by directing his debut movie, 'Pal Pal Dil Ke Paas'.